ARU-Bioinf-IBDS/assignment-H-osmart/.instructions/1_file_io/text_files_video_notes.md

   print(contents,  end='')
   ```
   the `end=''` is necessary as contents has all the newlines in the file.

+### task 2: function to read a file and return list of lines
 * Then write a function to read a file and return a list of the lines in it (without any
   newline characters).
   ```